sergeinack3/PowerEduc/lib/yuilib/readme_powereduc.txt

-Description of import of various YUI libraries into Moodle:
+Description of import of various YUI libraries into PowerEduc:

 1/ YUI2 version 2.9.0:
 * copy of 2in3 without older version